 - A state-assisted regional campus of Miami University.
 Miami University Middletown offers certificate programs, associate degrees, limited bachelor's degrees, beginning course work for most four-year degrees, and MBA and MEd programs

-- The teacher population of 95 teachers has declined by 20% over five years.
+- The teacher population of 95 teachers has stayed relatively flat over five years.

 |Miami University-Middletown||(OH) Community College Avg.|